Our next ‘Social’ will be on Saturday, September 28th, 2019

 The restaurant opens at 11am, plan to arrive at or after to order lunch || only staff should enter before 11am

-Maybe you just weathered a locomotive, or finished building a car kit, or have a structure you
+Just weathered a locomotive, or finished building a car kit, or have a structure you are working on?

 It’s fun to see what others are doing - it might encourage others to do similar…

-Here are the topics we have planned for the June Social
+Here are highlights we have planned for the September Social

-and those funny video clips too.
-This ain’t no sit and listen thing, we have Q&A, Show-n-Tell, news and fun stuff all mixed in.
+moments, and those funny video clips too.
+This ain’t no sit and listen thing, we have Q&A, Show-n-Tell, news and fun stuff